kumar-b/one-click-feeds-firefox/README.md

 * nodejs
 * jpm `npm install -g jpm`

-# Development
+## Development
   * `git clone https://github.com/kumar-b/one-click-feeds-firefox.git`
   * Run `jpm xpi`
   * Open `one-click-feeds.xpi` in Firefox
+  * You can use nightly or developer version of firefox to test unsigned xpi.
-  * You may need to sign it using jpm to run in release version of firefox.
+  * You need to sign it using jpm to run in release version of firefox.
+Check more details at the following blog : https://blog.mozilla.org/addons/2015/12/18/signing-firefox-add-ons-with-jpm-sign/

 # Contribution